-- 1. Work with the student to conceive of a dissertation research project. - 2.
+- 1. Work with the student to conceive a dissertation research project. - 2.
 Provide the student with general guidance in preparation of his/her dissertation proposal. - 3.
-In conjunction with the DRS-DSC and the Dissertation Committee (once formed), monitor the student's progress in courses and research throughout the student's tenure in the program. - 4.
+In conjunction with the DRS-DSC and the Dissertation Committee (once formed), monitor the student's progress in courses and research throughout the student's remaining tenure in the program. - 4.
 Attend the oral examination of the student as a voting member of the QE committee.
 Note that the Dissertation Supervisor cannot chair the Qualifying Exam Committee, should not assist the student in answering questions from other members of the QEC, and should limit his/her questions of the student to a minimum. - 5.
 Participate in the evaluation of the student for Advancement to Candidacy by substantiating, or not substantiating, the student's potential for independent and productive research. - 6.
 Assist the student with forming, and then chair the student's Dissertation Committee. - 7.
 Ensure that the student meets with the Dissertation Committee twice per year. - 8.
-Chair the meetings of the Dissertation Committee and Chair the Dissertation Defense.

-- 9. Assist the student with career development considerations and planning. - 10.
+Chair the meetings of the Dissertation Committee and Chair the Dissertation Defense. - 9.
+Assist the student with career development considerations and planning. - 10.
+Encourage the student to attend at least one relevant state-, national- and/or international conference per year to present her/his dissertation research, and work with the student to enusure a high-quality poster or oral presentation. - 11.
 Assist the student in any way possible with identifying potential positions (e.g. postdocs) to pursue following graduation.